netik/arduinogameshow/README.md

 HARDWARE
 -----------------------------------------------------------------------------
 1. Adafruit Music Maker card (Uses digital pins 11,12,13)
 - https://learn.adafruit.com/adafruit-music-maker-shield-vs1053-mp3-wav-wave-ogg-vorbis-player/overview
 - connect GPIO 4-7 to LEDs in the player buzzers with an 8-wire patch

-2. Adafruit Display/button board (2 wire, i2c)
+1. Adafruit Display/button board (2 wire, i2c)
 https://www.adafruit.com/products/772

-3. CAT 5 Patch Shield
+1. CAT 5 Patch Shield

-4. Arduino Uno or Dumiellanova (32k AVR required!)
+1. Arduino Uno or Dumiellanova (32k AVR required!)

-5. Cat 5 connectors and crimpers
+1. Cat 5 connectors and crimpers

 Audio connections
 --------------------
+The VS1053 is hard wired, so you don't get to choose these pins.

 MCS,DCS,CSC,DREQ (3,4,6,7)
   -- there are 7 GPIO pins on board that are extra. woooo -- they have onboard 100K Resistors
   -- don't use GPIO 1 - it will boot into midi mode if tied high

-  There are 14 pins on the arduino UNO
+  There are 14 pins on the arduino UNO, but we're using most of them.

   0,1 TX RX
   3-7 used for music maker